 When Ferbie and I were lucky enough to go to Europe in 1971, I made a special effort to see the poppenhuizen in the Rijksmuseum in Amsterdam.
 Having read all about the early cabinet dollhouses of the Dutch, I was fascinated to see one in person.

-The cabinet house can be seen in more detail online a
+The dolls' house of Petronella Oortman, Anonymous, c.
+1686-c.1710 The cabinet house can be seen in more detail online at the Rijsmuseum site. |

 The cabinet house is a time-capsule of its period.
 Author Jessie Burton used this dolls' house as the basis for her book, The Miniaturist, a book with much potential but a muddled ending.